Free Component Analysis: Theory, Algorithms & Applications: What is freeness of random variables?

-\subsubsection{Analogy of Gaussian random variables in free probability: the free semi-circular element}
+\subsubsection{Analogue of Gaussian random variables in free probability: the free semi-circular element}

-The analogy of Gaussian random variable in a $*$-probability space is semicircular element.
+The analogous element to a Gaussian random variable in a $*$-probability space is a semicircular element.
 Recall that the Gaussian random variable is characterized by vanishing cumulants of order higher than 2, the semicircular elements can be defined in a similar manner. \begin{definition} Given a $*$-probability space $(\alg, \fnl)$, we call a random variable $a \in \alg$ a semicircular element if

 and $\cumu_2(a) > 0$ (such that $a$ is not constant). \end{definition}